-- Establish of a human resource network in Mathematics, at doctoral academic level. - Identification of the installed capacity that exists in the universities of the CA-8 region for supporting teaching-learning and research processes in Mathematics. - Design among the partners of the project of a consensus program, whose title and degree will be recognized by the participating universities. - Design for each student of a personal assessment which will be the basis to prepare a program which would enable that student to successfully develop his/her research project combining the utilization of regional human resources and installed capacity with the support of ICTP and institutions related. - Generation, with the support of the international community and the efforts of each University, of conditions which, once the doctorate is completed, will enable further research in the student's country of origin. - Improving the assurance of a quality teaching of Mathematics at the previous academic levels (Master's degree, Bachelor's degree, and Secondary and Elementary education).
+- Establish a human resource network in mathematics, at doctoral academic level.

+- Identification of the installed capacity that exists in the universities of the CA-8 region for supporting teaching-learning and research processes in mathematics.

+- Design among the partners of the project of a consensus program, whose title and degree will be recognized by the participating universities.

+- Design for each student a personal assessment which will be the basis to prepare his/her program which would enable him/her to successfully develop his/her research project - utilizing regional human resources and installed capacity and the support of ICTP and related institutions.

+- Generation of conditions which, once the doctorate is completed, will enable further research in the student's country of origin.

+- Improving the assurance of quality teaching of mathematics at the previous academic levels (master's degree, bachelor's degree, and secondary and elementary education).